Eric-Conn/Eric-Conn/README.md

 ### Math

 One of my projects is about the properties of a certain collection of graphs.
+Not done yet.